Julián Román

 Julián Edgardo Román Rey (born November 23, 1977) is a Colombian actor, has been involved in theater, film and television.

 Biography

-His father, José Edgardo Román (1950–2022), played Mario Arboleda, the equivalent of Mike Ehremantraut, in the Spanish-language Colombian remake of Breaking Bad, titled Metástasis.
+His father, actor José Edgardo Román (1950–2022), played Mario Arboleda, the equivalent of Mike Ehremantraut, in the Spanish-language Colombian remake of Breaking Bad, titled Metástasis.
 Julian was born in Bogota.
 He began his very young training through ongoing workshops at the district school drama Luis Enrique Osorio, and then continued drama studies, use of space and body language in popular theater in Bógota TPB with renowned teachers such as Adelaida Nieto, Carolina Vivas, Ignacio Rodriguez and Rosario Jaramillo, as well as the theatrical art research laboratory "Take Action" of his father the actor Edgardo Román.